notfed/everett.identity.pub/README.md

 The [many-worlds interpretation of quantum mechanics](https://en.wikipedia.org/wiki/Many-worlds_interpretation) says that the universe is, and only is, a vector in Hilbert space evolving deterministically according to the [Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).

 So why does quantum mechanics give us random numbers, e.g. with a [quantum coin flip](https://en.wikipedia.org/wiki/Quantum_coin_flipping)?
-Well, to put it simply, many-worlds says that this "randomness" is an illusion, and that actually, for each coin flip, the world branches into two worlds: one where you see a "heads", and one where you see a "tails".
+Well, to put it simply, many-worlds says that this "randomness" is an illusion, and that actually, for each coin flip, the world branches into two worlds: one where you measure a "heads", and one where you measure a "tails".

 ### What am I looking at?